Handbook on Assessment at Duke

 [14] Suskie, L. (2018).
 Assessing student learning: A common sense guide.
 John Wiley & Sons.

-The departmental assessment liaison is a long-established role in Trinity College.
-Historically this individual has coordinated assessment planning and implementation within and on behalf of the department, including the reporting of findings and proposed next steps for the development of the curriculum, course content, pedagogy, and academic support services.
+Academic departments have some autonomy in their organization of officers’ roles and responsibilities.
+In many departments the Director of Undergraduate Studies (DUS) and Director of Graduate Studies (DGS) assume responsibility for assessment operations.
+Other departments appoint an assessment liaison to coordinate assessment planning and implementation within and on behalf of the department, including the reporting of findings and proposed next steps for the development of the curriculum, course content, pedagogy, and academic support services.
+Still other department appoint a faculty committee to coordinate assessment of student learning.

 Chair[1]